LukasPio/LpStocker/README.md

 # Stock Manager API

-The **Stock Manager API** is a robust solution developed in Java with Spring Boot for managing inventory in e-commerce platforms.
+The **LpStocker** is a robust solution developed in Java with Spring Boot for managing inventory in e-commerce platforms.
 Utilizing MySQL as the database, the API allows for the creation, retrieval, update, and deletion of information related to products, inventory, and associations between products and inventories.

 ---